 Acute forms of arthritis that can result in sudden weakness in the dog’s hind end include immune-mediated arthritis and Lyme arthritis.
 Other orthopedic causes of hind-limb weakness include fractures, intervertebral disc disease (IVDD), and bilateral anterior cruciate ligament (ACL) tears, which are common in overweight dogs.
 Blood tests and x-rays will help your veterinarian diagnose these conditions and prescribe appropriate therapy.

-Neurologic Causes of Hind-Leg Weakness
+Neurologic Causes of Hind-Leg Weakness in Dogs

 IVDD crosses over from an orthopedic probem to a neurologic one when a diseased disc (or discs) puts pressure on the spinal cord, resulting in neurologic weakness.
 Many of these cases can be managed medically, but if paralysis occurs or there is no improvement with medical therapy, surgery is indicated.